EnhancedMinecraftTeam/Enhancemecraft/README.md

 Enhancemecraft
 ==============

-Enhancemecraft (Short emec) is a mod for Minecraft that was developed to make your experiences with Minecraft better than ever.
+Enhancemecraft is a mod for Minecraft that was developed to make your experiences with Minecraft better than ever.

 Implemented functions